OSU-NLP-Group/GUI-Drag/README.md

 ## Citations

-If you find our data, model, benchmark or the general resources useful, please consider citting us via:
+If you find our data, model, benchmark or the general resources useful, please consider citing us via:

 TODO